 The best coaching, training plan, and/or diet plan based on your dietary needs doesn’t mean ANYTHING if you don’t actually follow through with it!

-I’m proud to say that the Rebel Fitness Guide has helped a ton of people (like Joe, Ryan, Veronica, and Bronwyn) get healthy, but it’s not because it’s the best plan in the entire world.
+I’m proud to say that the Nerd Fitness Academy has helped thousands and thousands of people get healthy, but it’s not because it’s the best plan in the entire world.
 It worked for them because they tried it out and it WORKED FOR THEM!

 The plan helped those people succeed because it lined up with the Triforce of Awesome of Nerd Fitness: